jbanday808/aws-zero-trust-architecture/README.md

 ![Remediation Success](images/Remediation%20Success.png)

-The remediation process successfully resolved the identified container vulnerabilities by rebuilding and redeploying the Docker image using a secure and updated base image.
+Note: The remediation process successfully resolved the identified container vulnerabilities by rebuilding and redeploying the Docker image using a secure and updated base image.
 This demonstrates continuous vulnerability management and improved security posture within the AWS environment.

 ---